 Pigg’s Peak Hotel: large classic hotel with a swimming pool, casino and decent Wi-Fi. www.piggspeakhotelandcasino.co.sz

 Foresters Arms: beautiful cottage style hotel in the woods with delicious food. www.forestersarms.co.za

 Hlane Royal National Park (in the Ndlovu Camp): this is the larger of the two available camps.
 Here you don’t have to self-cater and the food is tasty (especially the burgers).

 Mabuda Farm: cosy self-catering bungalows in the Lebombo Mountains. www.mabuda.com.

 Shewula Mountain Camp: traditional stone camp on a plateau, near a number of wildlife parks.
-Beautiful but you probably need a 4×4 to get here on a long and rocky dust road.
+Beautiful but you probably need a 4×4 to get here over a long and rocky dirt road.

 Malandela’s: very nice BnB in the center of the country, where a popular restaurant, a festival site and a number of hipster shops can be visited.
 Popular expat spot. www.malandelas.com

 Mlilwane Wildlife Sanctuary: this reserve has a large campsite with traditional bee hive huts, a big restaurant and lots of activities.

 The Royal Villas: this is probably the most luxurious place to stay in Eswatini.
 Here you can book a whole villa with x number of people.
 The restaurant is great as well, but more expensive than you’re used to in the rest of the country. www.royalvillas.co.sz

 There, this should help you on your way if you’re ever looking for a road trip of your own.
 Anyone with personal questions about my experiences can always reach me by mail or via my Instagram profile.